tangerine715/NUCLEUS/README.md

      - Mass conservation
    - Evaluates physical correctness in chaotic systems

-It sets new benchmarks on both prediction and forecasting tasks in [**BubbleML 2.0**](#bubbleml-20-dataset), offering a significant step toward practical, generalizable ML surrogates for multiphase transport.

-## Key Features

-- Transformer-based architectures optimized for fluid dynamics prediction
+### Model Architecture

+The primary models available in Bubbleformer are:

-- Support for axial vision transformers (AViT) with factored spacetime blocks
+- **AViT** (Axial Vision Transformer): A transformer-based model with factored spacetime blocks
-- Data handling for HDF5 BubbleML+ BubbleML 2.0 fluid dynamics datasets
-- Training and inference pipelines with PyTorch Lightning
-- Visualization tools for fluid dynamics predictions
+- **UNet** (Modern UNet): A UNet architecture for spatial-temporal prediction

 ## BubbleML 2.0 Dataset

-BubbleML 2.0 significantly expands the original BubbleML dataset with new fluids, boiling configurations, and flow regimes, enabling comprehensive study of generalization across thermophysical conditions and geometries.
+BubbleML 2.0 is the most comprehensive boiling dataset to date, significantly expanding the original BubbleML with new fluids, boiling configurations, and flow regimes.

 ### Key Features